Pachirisu: Appearances

 Pachirisu first appeared in the 2006 video games Pokémon Diamond and Pearl, where it could be captured in the wild by players.
 It also appeared the games' remakes, Pokémon Brilliant Diamond and Shining Pearl.
 It has since appeared in other mainline entries in the Pokémon series, including Pokémon Scarlet and Violet.
 It also appears in Pokémon Legends: Arceus.
-In addition to traditional Pokémon games, it also appears in other Pokémon games, such as Pokémon Go (where it is only found in Canada, Alaska and Russia) and the Pokémon Trading Card Game.
+In addition to traditional Pokémon games, it also appears in other Pokémon games, such as Pokémon Go (where it is only found in Canada, Alaska, Greenland, Kazakhstan and Russia) and the Pokémon Trading Card Game.
 It appeared in the Pokémon anime under the ownership of major character Dawn.

 Critical reception

 A screenshot of the Pokémon World Championships stream, where Pachirisu is using Follow Me.
 Pachirisu's unique role and contrast with standard Pokémon used in competitive play was met with praise.

 Identified as one of the cutest Pokémon in the series and a popular mascot, Pachirisu came into prominence due to its an unexpected usage at the Pokémon World Championships in 2014, due in part to it traditionally being seen as a weak battling Pokémon in competitive Pokémon communities.
 Pachirisu was essential to the victory of the tournament's winner, Park Se-jun, who built Pachirisu around being able to take a lot of attacks from its opponents, as well as to be able to redirect powerful attacks towards it.
 When asked in an interview why he chose Pachirisu, Park stated that he knew people were expecting another Pokémon to fill Pachirisu's role, and wanted to use a Pokémon for the role that people would not expect.
 He later elaborated that he chose Pachirisu to serve as a support to his Gyarados, as Pachirisu's unique traits partnered well with Gyarados.
 Pachirisu's moveset also helped it deal with Pokémon that would normally stop it from performing well.
 Park expressed his enjoyment of Pachirisu, and the surprise he experienced over how excited people were for Pachirisu in the tournament.
 The success of Pachirisu in the competition lead to the audience chanting its name and cheering when Park sent it out.
 Patricia Hernandez of Kotaku appreciated Pachirisu's use, feeling like it made the competition more entertaining while still showing a strategic value.
 Park has since become known as Pachirisu-san among the fanbase due to his usage of Pachirisu in the tournament.